Commoner: History

 The social and political order of medieval Europe was relatively stable until the development of the mobile cannon in the 15th century.
 Up until that time a noble with a small force could hold their castle or walled town for years even against large armies - and so they were rarely disposed.
 Once effective cannons were available, walls were of far less defensive value and rulers needed expensive field armies to keep control of a territory.
 This encouraged the formation of princely and kingly states, which needed to tax the common people much more heavily to pay for the expensive weapons and armies required to provide security in the new age.
 Up until the late 15th century, surviving medieval treaties on government were concerned with advising rulers on how to serve the common good: Assize of Bread is an example of medieval law specifically drawn up in the interests of the common people.
-But then works by Philippe de Commines, Niccolò Machiavelli and later Cardinal Richelieu began advising rulers to consider their own interests and that of the state ahead of what was "good", with Richelieu explicitly saying the state is above morality in doctrines such as Raison d'Etat.
+But then works by Philippe de Commines, Niccolò Machiavelli, and later Cardinal Richelieu began advising rulers to consider their own interests and that of the state ahead of what was "good", with Richelieu explicitly saying the state is above morality in doctrines such as Raison d'Etat.
 This change of orientation among the nobles left the common people less content with their place in society.
 A similar trend occurred regarding the clergy, where many priests began to abuse the great power they had due to the sacrament of contrition.
 The Reformation was a movement that aimed to correct this, but even afterwards the common people's trust in the clergy continued to decline – priests were often seen as greedy and lacking in true faith.
 An early major social upheaval driven in part by the common people's mistrust of both the nobility and clergy occurred in Great Britain with the English Revolution of 1642.
 After the forces of Oliver Cromwell triumphed, movements like the Levellers rose to prominence demanding equality for all.
 When the general council of Cromwell's army met to decide on a new order at the Putney Debates of 1647, one of the commanders, Colonel Thomas Rainsborough, requested that political power be given to the common people.
-According to historian Roger Osbourne, the Colonel's speech was the first time a prominent person spoke in favour of universal male suffrage, but it was not to be granted until 1918.
+According to historian Roger Osbourne, the Colonel's speech was the first time a prominent person spoke in favor of universal male suffrage, but it was not to be granted until 1918.
 After much debate it was decided that only those with considerable property would be allowed to vote, and so after the revolution political power in England remained largely controlled by the nobles, with at first only a few of the most wealthy or well-connected common people sitting in Parliament.